 |The Channel Islands remain covered in German fortifications built in the Second World War.
 These are on Alderney.|

-There is no reason to whitewash the horror of Nazism, and it made itself known in the Channel Islands, too.
-Inevitably, the Jewish situation came up, with the usual horrible Nazi behavior.
+There is no reason to whitewash the horror of Third Reich, and it made itself known in the Channel Islands, too.
+Inevitably, the Jewish situation came up, with the usual horrible behavior.
 A register of people and their origins was created by local authorities which was used to identify Jews.
 Signs were put in their shop windows identifying them as Jewish (presumably so that Wehrmacht soldiers would know not to shop there or something, because why would the locals suddenly care?), and some Jews were deported to concentration camps.
 Some or all Jews who were deported were killed.
-That was routine under Nazi administration.
+That was routine under German administration.

 |Signs of the Holocaust: shops were marked as Jewish.|

-Nazi racial policies were terrible, and the Channel Islands were no exception.
+German racial policies were terrible, and the Channel Islands were no exception.
 Beyond that, the rules imposed appear similar to those of any occupying force.
 Cars were requisitioned and the Germans controlled the food grown by farmers and caught by fishermen.
 Anyone caught trying to escape to Britain was imprisoned or shot - if they didn't drown in the attempt.
 There certainly was no point trying to escape to France.
 Everyone had had the chance to leave before the Germans arrived anyway, so the urge to leave later couldn't have been too intense.

 |German troops invade the Channel Islands.
 Nobody seems to care very much.|

 Four concentration camps were built on Alderney - the only ones on British territory - which is a completely separate story that deserves to be told.
 Alderney became the most heavily fortified of the islands, the fortresses built by slave labour, but work was done on all the islands.
 V for Victory signs were painted surreptitiously around the islands, underground newsletters were written, and guns and ammunition were stolen from German stores.